Édison Chará

 Édison Hipólito Chará Lucumí (2 October 1980 – 19 October 2011) was a Colombian football striker.
 His last team was Chinese club Dalian Aerbin.

 Career

 Chará began his career with Deportivo Cali and joined in January 2003 to local rival América de Cali.
 After seventeen games, when scored four goals for América de Cali, was transferred to the Peruvian club Cienciano.
-The fast striker played one year for Cienciano, where scored nine goals in twenty one games and was scouted from Sporting Cristal on 28 December 2006.
+The fast striker played one year for Cienciano, where they scored nine goals in twenty one games and was scouted from Sporting Cristal on 28 December 2006.
 Chará played only ten games and scored four goals in the season 2007/2008, was linked with Energie Cottbus and left after of the season his club to sign for Juan Aurich.